Norfolk Naval Shipyard

 Source: ESRI, ArcGIS Online

-The Norfolk Naval Shipyard was originally called the Gosport Shipyard.
-It was started by at least 1767 as a private facility by a merchant named Andrew Sprowle, who built it to repair merchant ships and British naval vessels.
-Sprowle located it on the Southern Branch of the Elizabeth River because that site offered protection from pirates and foreign enemies, and the location was convenient for tobacco exporting ships and others sailing in Hampton Roads.
+The Norfolk Naval Shipyard was originally called the Gosport Yard.
+It was started in 1767 as a private facility in 16 acres by a merchant named Andrew Sprowle, who built it next to his home called Gosport.
+He built it to repair merchant ships and British naval vessels, and to construct new ships with the abundant local timber and naval stores.
+The shipyard on the Southern Branch of the Elizabeth River was relatively protected from pirates and foreign enemies, and the location was convenient for tobacco exporting ships and others sailing in Hampton Roads.

 when the French helped defeat the British at Yorktown, Gosport was separated from the developed core of Portsmouth by Crab Creek